-- Not born into a temple.
-Keio University drop out.
-Trained in a very strict Rinzai Zen temple for 6 years.
-Then worked in a MacDonald's in Shinjuku and began cyber counseling. - Performs Death Workshops and various outdoor events.
+- Not born into a temple - Keio University drop out. - Trained in strict Rinzai Zen temple for 6 years. - worked in MacDonald's in Shinjuku and began cyber counseling. - Performs Death Workshops and various outdoor events:

 The moment of desperate madness when the ego finally gives way before the experience of enlightenment is quite similar to the suicidal's experience of desperate madness before committing suicide.
-With education, support and meditation practice, they can find perhaps quickly find a new life.
+With education, support, and meditation practice, they can find a new life.